orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Here now children, gather around, gather around.
-Are you ready for another story?
-Remember that we tell these stories so that other's understand. *
+Are you ready for another story?*
 ***[], []***
 ***, 2274***